Please help us share God's truths and hope in Christ.

 Why do people shorten Christmas to Xmas?
 Since Jesus Christ is the Word, why would anyone want to leave the word Christ out of Christmas?
 Does using Xmas dishonor Jesus?

-Some think using Xmas, instead of Christmas, has an underlying intent to make Christmas more secular.
-Perhaps that might be the case for some, but there is an explanation about the use of Xmas that might surprise you!
+Some think using “Xmas” instead of “Christmas” has an underlying intent to make Christmas more secular.
+Perhaps that might be the case for some, but there is an explanation about using Xmas that might surprise you!
 Let’s look back in history to find the answers.

 The Origin of the “X” in Xmas

-Substitution of the letter “x” for “Christ” in Christmas is not a 20th-century advertising tactic to remove Christ from the holiday.
-Historical records tell us that the first use of the word Xmas was in the mid-1500s and it has to do with abbreviating the word.
+Substituting the letter “x” for “Christ” is not a 20th-century advertising tactic to remove Christ from the holiday.
+Historical records tell us that the first use of the word Xmas was in the mid-1500s and that it had to do with abbreviating the word.

 The first letter in the Greek spelling of Christos, the Greek word we translate as Christ, is “chi” (pronounced “kye” rhyming with “eye”).
 It is written the same as the letter x in the English alphabet.
 In Greek, Christos is spelled Chi (C) rho (r) iota (i) sigma (s) tau (t) omicron (o) sigma (s).
 Substituting the letter chi (x) for Christ in Christmas was simply an abbreviation.
-For 16th century Christians, the X was intended to represent Christ.
-Such representation of a letter or an object was common and is seen in many of the early Chrismons.
+For 16th-century Christians, the X was intended to represent Christ.
+Such representation of a letter or an object was common and can be seen in many of the early Chrismons.

 What’s a Chrismon?

 A Chrismon, or Christogram, is a Christian symbol that represents Christ or the Christian faith.
-Examples include a fish, an anchor, a butterfly, even the Christmas cradle, the Calvary cross, the King’s crown.
-The terms Chrismon and Christogram come from the Latin words, “Christi monogramma,” meaning “monogram of Christ.”
-(For more on this read about these Chrismons: Why the Fish?
+Examples include a fish, an anchor, a butterfly, even the Christmas cradle, the Calvary cross, the King’s crown, and many more.
+The terms Chrismon and Christogram come from the Latin words “Christi monogramma,” meaning “monogram of Christ.”
+(For more on this, read about these Chrismons: Why the Fish?
 Why the Anchor? and Why the Cradle, Cross & Crown?)

-The Chi-Rho is a centuries-old Chrismon that uses the letter “X.” The symbol is formed by combining the first two letter of Christ.
-While Xmas is an abbreviated word (technically not a Chrismon), the idea is the same.
+The Chi-Rho is a centuries-old Chrismon that uses the letter “X.” The symbol is formed by combining the first two letters of Christ.
+While Xmas is an abbreviated word, and technically it’s not a Chrismon, the idea is the same.

-• Chi (ch) is the first letter of Christos (Χριστός), Greek for “anointed” (of the Lord).
+• Chi (ch) is the first letter of Christos (Χριστός), Greek for “Christ” (anointed of the Lord).

 • Sigma (s) is the first letter of sōtēr (Σωτήρ), Greek for “Saviour”.

-“X” as an abbreviation for Christ is intended to represent Him.
+Therefore, “X,” as an abbreviation for Christ, is intended to represent Him.
 It does not “eliminate” Him.
-Such use is similar to the way in which the Greek letter theta (an O with a line across the middle) is often used as an abbreviation for Theos, the Greek word for God.
+Such use is similar to how the Greek letter theta (an O with a line across the middle) is often used as an abbreviation for Theos, the Greek word for God.

 The Origins of the “mas” in Xmas and Christmas

-Now that we know where the “X” comes from, what about the “mas”?
+Now that we know where the “X” comes from, what about “mas”?
 The “mas” in Christmas is another abbreviation.
-It is a shortened form of the word “mass,” an Old English word.
+It is a shortened form of “mass,” an Old English word.

 Dictionary.com lists many definitions for mass, including a body of coherent matter, a collection of incoherent particles, parts, or objects, an aggregate, a considerable assemblage, number, or quantity, the main body, boat, or greater part of anything.
 The site dates this use of “mass” to 1350-1400.
 However, long before (circa 900 AD), the Latin word for mass (missa) was used to refer to the church’s celebration of the Eucharist.
 The Webster’s 1828 Dictionary includes this definition: